Faculty and Staff

 Biography

-Among his commissioned works are pieces for the Xerox Corporation and the Philadelphia Vietnam Veterans Memorial.
+Among Tom’s commissioned works are pieces for the Xerox Corporation and the Philadelphia Vietnam Veterans Memorial.
 His work has been exhibited at the South Bend Regional Museum of Art, the Evansville Museum, the Fort Wayne Museum of Art, the Kalamazoo Institute of Art, the Lansing Art Gallery, the Arkansas Arts Center, the Art Academy of Cincinnati, the Urban Institute of Art and the Kresge Art Museum.

 Staff